Financial Remedy Order

 What is a Financial Remedy Order?

 A Financial Remedy Order is where the Court decides the best way to divide finances, property and other assets after a separation.
-This includes any money held in bank accounts, investments and pension funds and arrangements for the family home.
+This includes any money held in bank accounts, investments and pension funds, business assets and arrangements for the family home.

 Why might I need a Financial Remedy Order?